 Figure 5c displays select IR emission lines’ equivalent widths across the LOC as function of metallicity.
 IR emission line strengths generally increase with increasing metallicity.
 This is because when the electron temperature of the cloud is low, as in the case of high metallicity, the cooling is shifted from the UV and optical lines.
 As the metallicity continues to increase, the IR lines are able to act as more efficient coolants.
 Consequently, [Ar III] λ7135 emission nearly quadrupled, [O II] λ7325 emission was over 1.5 times as strong, and [S III] λ9069 tripled with the higher metallicity simulation (Figure 5c, rows a, b, and c).

 The peak emission of the tracked IR fine-structure cooling lines ([O I] 63 µm, [O III] 88 µm, and [C II] 158 µm) is much more clearly captured by the higher metallicity simulations than the lower metallicity since these emission lines emit below our set φH and nH limits in the lower metallicity simulations.
 Even so, the [O I] 63 µm and [O III] 88 µm emission decreased in strength with increasing metallicity (a decrease of around 0.4 and 0.3 dex respectively; Figure 5c, rows d and e).
-[C II] 158 µm emission stayed relatively constant with the change in metallicity, peaking at solar metallicity (Figure 5c, row f).
+[IT LOOKS LIKE THESE LINES COULD ALSO STAY CONSTANT IF WE USE THE LOWER TEMPERATURE BOUNDARY CONDITION, BUT PROBABLY NOT THE C II LINE] [C II] 158 µm emission stayed relatively constant with the change in metallicity, peaking at solar metallicity (Figure 5c, row f).
 De Looze et al. (2014) note that [C II] emission is particularly strong in low-metallicity galaxies since it has such a low ionization potential (11.3 eV) and can thus originate from neutral and ionized gas.
+[IT ISN’T PARTICULARLY BRIGHT IN OUR LOW Z SIMS, SO ARE THE REGIONS WHERE IT’S EMITTING MOSTLY IONIZED?]
 Notably, [C II] is considered among the brightest emission lines originating from star forming galaxies (Stacey et al. 1991, Brauher et al. 2008), it is a dominant coolant for neutral atomic gas in the ISM (Tielens & Hollenbach 1985, Wolfire et al. 1995).
 See De Looze et al. (2014) for a detailed overview of the relationship between FIR fine-structure line emission, SFR, and metallicity.

+These predictions are based on Hα emission, which is relatively flat across our grids.
+Thus, at constant φH and nH values, differences in the peak equivalent widths of [O I] 63 µm, [O III] 88 µm, and [C II] 158 µm indicate differences in SFR.
+Otherwise, these differences should be interpreted as differences in the φH and nH values.

+At low metallicity, we see a decrease in these emission lines’ strengths, so one should be cautious when using them as indicators of SFR.

 4.3 Star-formation History